 Patients taking axitinib have an increased risk of certain problems caused by blood clots, such as heart attack, stroke, transient ischemic attack (TIA), pulmonary embolism (a blood clot in the lungs), and loss of vision (caused when a blood clot blocks a blood vessel in the eye).
 This drug should be used with caution in patients who are already at high risk for these problems.
 Call your doctor right away if you have pain in the chest, neck, pain, jaw or arm, shortness of breath, headache, numbness or weakness on one side of your body, trouble talking, or vision changes.

 Problems with bleeding from the stomach, intestines, lungs, and brain have been seen in some patients taking axitinib.
 This bleeding was fatal for a few.
 This drug should not be given to patients who have had recent problems with bleeding from these areas or who have cancer spread to the brain that has not been treated.
-Speak with your doctor before taking any drugs or supplements that might affect your body's ability to stop bleeding, such as aspirin or aspirin-containing medicines, warfarin (Coumadin), any type of “blood thinner”, heparin, or vitamin E. Tell your doctor right away if you have unusual bruising, or bleeding such as nosebleeds, bleeding gums, coughing or vomiting up blood, heavier-than-normal menstrual bleeding, blood in the urine, rectal bleeding, or black, tarry stools.
+Speak with your doctor before taking any drugs or supplements that might affect your body's ability to stop bleeding, such as aspirin or aspirin-containing medicines, warfarin (Coumadin), any type of “blood thinner”, heparin, or vitamin E (See “Interactions with other drugs”).
+Tell your doctor right away if you have unusual bruising, or bleeding such as nosebleeds, bleeding gums, coughing or vomiting up blood, heavier-than-normal menstrual bleeding, blood in the urine, rectal bleeding, or black, tarry stools.

 This drug can cause problems with wound healing and should be stopped at least 24 hours before any planned surgery.